-- Ads in publications, and at local hubs (Safeway Grocery Stores, gyms, etc.) - Tabling at local events - Attending Fire Safe Council Meetings - Partnering with County OES to advertise RCD programs.
-County OES fields a lot of calls after a fire and can be helpful in funneling folks to RCDs. - Local newspapers can be a good resource for reaching community members who are less active on social media. - Radio ads. - Going door-to-door.
-There is a precedent of doing some for some Rx burns. - Nextdoor (a hyperlocal social networking service for neighborhoods) is currently offering free accounts to special districts.
+- Ads in publications, and at local hubs (Safeway Grocery Stores, gyms, etc.) - Tabling at local events - Community Meetings - Attending Fire Safe Council Meetings or other local group meetings - Partnering with County OES to advertise RCD programs.
+County OES fields a lot of calls after a fire and can be helpful in funneling folks to RCDs - Local newspapers can be a good resource for reaching community members who are less active on social media - Radio ads - Going door-to-door.
+There is a precedent of doing some for some Rx burns - Nextdoor (a hyperlocal social networking service for neighborhoods) is currently offering free accounts to special districts.
 It can be a method for reaching neighborhoods/watersheds and folks hard to reach by other methods.
-You can apply here. - Facebook or other social media outlets. - Consider local languages (i.e., is Spanish a common language in your community) - Snail mail, email list-serves
+You can apply here - Facebook or other social media outlets - Consider local languages (i.e., is Spanish a common language in your community) - Snail mail, email list-serves